5 Dealing with messy data

 v1

 However, if you add a numeric to a character, the operation fails.
-If you put them together in a vector, both become character strings:
+And if you put them together in a vector, both become character strings:

 "One" + 5